Alcohol Addiction and Abuse

-Alcoholism can develop as easily in someone who sips sherry as it can with the person who pounds down shots and chases them with beer.
-It isn’t the beverage of choice that’s the issue, it’s the disease.
+Alcoholism can develop as quickly as someone who sips sherry as it can with the person who pounds down shots and chases them with beer.
+The issue isn’t the beverage of choice.
+It’s the disease.

 The Problem of Binge Drinking

-As we touched upon earlier, youth drinking is a serious problem.
-Although alcohol abuse statistics cover those ages 12 and up, there is a major problem on college campuses in the US and elsewhere: binge drinking.
+As we touched upon earlier, youth drinking is a severe problem.
+Although alcohol abuse statistics cover those ages 12 and up, there is a significant problem on college campuses in the US and elsewhere: binge drinking.

 Each year, binging on alcoholic beverages contributes to:

 - Nearly three-quarters of the total economic cost of alcohol misuse